Save Our Students (S.O.S)

 The program participating NGOs reserve the ultimate authority to use any contributions at their discretion and only for purposes consistent with the mission of this program; assisting Lebanese students and teachers.
 Special consideration will be given to sizable/philanthropic donations.

 Funds will be spread equitably among student applicants, regardless of gender, religion, sect or geographical location.
-Priority will be given according to financial need of the applicant family.
+Priority will be given according to the financial need of the applicant family.

 As a pre-condition to the issuance of a charitable contribution, all involved administrators and NGOs in this program certify that they are in compliance with all laws, statutes, and regulations restricting U.S. persons from dealing with any individuals, entities, or groups subject to OFAC sanctions.